cesanta/mongoose/docs/c-api/dns.h/mg_dns_parse_record_data.md

                                size_t data_len);
 ---

-Parse the record data from a DNS resource record.
+Parses the record data from a DNS resource record.

  - A:     struct in_addr *ina
  - AAAA:  struct in6_addr *ina